-A team player resume is a strategic approach you implement in writing your resume to highlight your teamwork abilities.
+A team player resume is a strategic approach you implement in resume writing to highlight your teamwork abilities.
 It aims to demonstrate how effective and efficient you perform in a team setting.
 Most jobs require their members to thrive in a team; thus, you need to show how good of a team player you are in your resume.

 Your resume is the first touch of contact with potential employers.
 When you miss including the qualities they are looking for, your application is no better than nothing.
 To avoid this, you must always tailor a team player resume that reflects your collaborative skills.
 This is especially essential when your niche requires the collective effort of members to produce excellent quality work.

 Should you always create a team player resume?

 Not necessarily.
 You will only need to create a team player resume when the job description specifically looks for the said soft skill.
 However, some jobs don’t explicitly state that they need a team player.
 That said, you need to do your own research and evaluate if the job actually requires it.
 Upon finding out that the job occurs in a team environment, it’s best to start modifying your resume.